idealogyin/go-to-go/basic-types.md

 complex64 complex128
 ```

  Bit size of int, uint, uintptr depends on system architecture.
-On 32 bit system, they would assumed to be 32 bit wide, while on 64 bit system, they would be 64 bit wide.
+On 32 bit system, they would be assumed to 32 bit wide, while on 64 bit system, they would be 64 bit wide.

-Usually using `int` should suffice unless we have specific resaon to use signed, unsigned or other varying types of integers/floats.
+Usually using `int` should suffice unless we have specific reason to use signed, unsigned or other varying types of integers/floats.

 ### Type Conversions